 $ sudo ./post_install.sh

 Once it updated your system, then it will display the list of essential applications you would like to have in your Ubuntu desktop.
 Just choose any application(s) you want to install and hit ENTER key.
-This script will download the selected applications along with all required dependencies in minutes.
+This script will download and install the selected applications along with all required dependencies.

 Very simple, isn't it?
 What are you waiting for go get this script and start installing the packages you want.